-Paragraphs IV (b), (e) and (f) refer: Paragraphs IV (b), (e) and (f) may be certified on the basis of the EU oval mark and evidence that the slaughterhouse, cutting plant, meat products plant (if applicable) and cold store are officially approved and operating in accordance with Regulations (EC) Nos.
+Paragraphs IV (b), (d) and (e) refer: Paragraphs IV (b), (d) and (e) may be certified on the basis of the EU oval mark and evidence that the slaughterhouse, cutting plant, meat products plant (if applicable) and cold store are officially approved and operating in accordance with Regulations (EC) Nos.
 852/2004, 853/2004 and 854/2004, as transposed into national legislation.
-Paragraph (e) may be certified on the basis of the microbiological monitoring required by Commission Regulation (EC) No. 2073/2005.
+Paragraph (d) may be certified on the basis of the microbiological monitoring required by Commission Regulation (EC) No. 2073/2005.